esper-io/dev-docs/docs/home/console.md

 You can delete a Provisioning Template by clicking on **Delete Template**.
 If you do so, the information about the Provisioning Template will be saved to display for any device that has been provisioned using the deleted template.

-## Devices

-The Devices section is where you manage your Esper provisioned devices after provisioning has completed.

 ### Getting Started

 Upon logging in to your Console for the first time, you will see the following screen which gives you a choice to either provision a device or Simulate a device.